-- 11.1 The delivery of RSE is monitored by Nicola Sands Deputy Head through: discussions with staff and learning walks. - 11.2 Students' development in RSE is monitored by class teachers as part of our internal assessment systems.
+- 11.1 The delivery of RSE is monitored by the Deputy Head (Pastoral) through: discussions with staff and learning walks. - 11.2 Students' development in RSE is monitored by class teachers as part of our internal assessment systems.

 Appendix 1: Curriculum Map